USAA vs. State Farm: Which one is the cheapest?

 USAA state minimum coverage costs an average of $335 annually, while State Farm costs $502.

-For full coverage with 100/300/100 in liability and $500 deductibles for comprehensive and collision, USAA costs an average of $1,381 annually.
-State Farm is more expensive, with an average cost of $1,984.
+For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, USAA costs an average of $1,381.
+State Farm costs more at an average of $1,984.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |